samerkour/DDD-CQRS-SampleProject/README.md

 This is a open-source project written in .NET Core 6.0

-This sample project demonistrate most common used technologies to develop large scale and distrebusted software systems.
+This sample project demonistrate the most common technologies used to develop large scale and distrebusted software systems (Microservices).

-it implements the below model to simulate CRUD Actions:
+The sample project implements the below model to simulate CRUD Actions:

 ```
 Customer {